ligonliu/fastshelf/README.md

 ## Usage

-Shelf is a dict-like wrapper, that can use any python objects as key and value.
+Shelf class of package fastshelf is a dict-like wrapper, that can use any python objects as key and value.

 Shelf handles the serialization and deserialization of python objects.